Hassan-Elseoudy/Computer_Networks/Chapter_3.md

 Thus IP is said to be an **unreliable service**.
 Every host has **at least one network-layer address** a so-called IP address.

-UDP and TCP extend IP's delivery service between to end systems to a delivery service between two processes running on the end systems.
-Extend host-to-host delivery to process-to-process delivery is called **transport-layer multiplexing and demultiplexing**.
+Extending host-to-host delivery to process-to-process delivery is called **transport-layer multiplexing and demultiplexing**.
-UDP provides process-to-process delivery and error checking are the only services provided by UDP (therefore it is an unreliable service).
+UDP provides **process-to-process delivery and error checking** are the only services provided by UDP (therefore it is an unreliable service).
-TCP provides **reliable data transfer** using flow control, sequence numbers, acknowledgements and timers. **TCP thus converts IP's unreliable service between end systems into a reliable data transport service between processes**
+TCP provides **reliable data transfer** using *flow control, sequence numbers, acknowledgements and timers*. **TCP thus converts IP's unreliable service between end systems into a reliable data transport service between processes**
-TCP also provides **congestion control** a service not really provided to the invoking application as it is to the Internet as a whole: it prevents any TCP connection from swamping the links and routers between communication hosts with an excessive amount of traffic giving each connection traversing a congested link an equal share of the bandwidth.
+TCP also provides **congestion control**. it prevents any TCP connection from swamping the links and routers between communication hosts with an excessive amount of traffic giving each connection traversing a congested link an equal share of the bandwidth.

 ## 3.2 Multiplexing and Demultiplexing
-Here we'll cover m&d in the context of the Internet but **a multiplexing/demultiplexing service is needed for all computer networks**.
+**A multiplexing/demultiplexing service is needed for all computer networks**.

  - The job of delivering the data in a transport-layer segment to the correct socket is called **demultiplexing**.
  - The job of gathering data chunks at the source host from different sockets, encapsulating each data chunk with header information (which will be used in demultiplexing) to create segments and passing the segments to the networks layer is called **multiplexing**.

- Therefore sockets need to have unique identifiers and each segment needs to have special fields that indicate the socket to which the segment is delivered.
+ Therefore sockets need to have **unique** identifiers and each segment needs to have **special fields** that indicate the socket to which the segment is delivered.
 These fields are the **source port number field** and the **destination port number field**.
 Each port number is a **16-bit number** ranging from 0 to 65535.
- Port numbers ranging from 0 to 1023 are called **well-known port numbers** and are restricted, reserved for us by well-known application protocols such as HTTP (80) and FTP (21).
+ Port numbers ranging from 0 to 1023 are called **well-known port numbers** and are **restricted, reserved** for us by well-known application protocols such as HTTP (80) and FTP (21).
 Designing an application, we should assign it a port number.

 #### Connectionless Multiplexing and Demultiplexing
 A UDP socket is fully identified by the **two-tuple**:
 `(destination IP address , destination port number)` therefore if two UDP segments have different source IP address and/or source port numbers but have the same destination IP address and destination port number, than the two segments will be directed to the same destination process via the same destination socket.
-The source port number serves as part of the "return address"

 #### Connection-oriented Multiplexing and Demultiplexing
 A TCP socket is identified by the **four-tuple**: